ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 `--embed-lyrics` / `--no-embed-lyrics`

-Force automatic validated lyric/karaoke-sidecar embedding on or off for this run.
+Force automatic validated plain-lyrics **and** timed-karaoke sidecar embedding on or off together for this run.
+“Lyrics” in these option names is the umbrella term; enabling lyric embedding always includes karaoke, and suppressing it suppresses both.
 The built-in default is on and can be changed with `--configure-defaults`.
 Every changed audio file is then named in a `Lyrics embedded by --embed-lyrics` section, together with the plain/timed lyric work performed, its backup, and confirmation that the file was